 Energy efficiency can seem like a huge, costly undertaking, but it doesn’t have to be.
 Energy efficiency not only equates to how your home’s heating and cooling system is working, but means that you’re probably saving money all the time.
 Basic practices such as turning off lights when you leave a room, swapping out furnace and air filters, and programming your thermostat are a few of the easiest, most impactful ways to make your home more efficient.
-We all understand that the winter and summer months in Opelika can bring about an increased dependency on both heating and cooling systems, so why not make sure they’re operating at their most efficient levels?
+We all understand that the winter and summer months in Auburn and Opelika can bring about an increased dependency on both heating and cooling systems, so why not make sure they’re operating at their most efficient levels?

 Dirty air filters alone can lessen the airflow in your home, resulting in a heating and cooling system that has to catch up by running harder than it would normally.
 Over time, those systems will fail faster, resulting in the need for a replacement earlier than you’d like.
 Replacing or cleaning your air filters monthly may dramatically impact the life of your system and offer you more consistent comfort as well.